 The non-profit community education organization, Bipolar Insights

-recommends journaling, calling it "an essential" in the roll of managing bipolar disorder.
+, recommends journaling, calling it "an essential" in the role of managing bipolar disorder.
 "Journaling is an essential role [in] managing bipolar disorder.
 Bipolar Insights encourages you to use a level system – creating your own personal symptoms, words, level descriptions – to be able to track your mood and become self-aware."
-(Bipolar Insights
+(Bipolar Insights, October 8, 2012).

-" to refer to his patients' monologue regarding their lives, as these patients lay on a couch in his office.
-His patients were allowed to speak of their dreams and their experiences, and free-association
+utilized "free association" to refer to his patients' monologues regarding their lives as these patients lay on a couch in his office.
+His patients were allowed to speak of their dreams and their experiences, and free association

-helped his patients to express anything and everything that came to their minds and their consciousness.
+helped his patients express anything and everything that came to their minds and their consciousness.

 There is no doubt that Freud's psychoanalysis

-, journaling can be important as a therapeutic tool because it may reflect freely expressed material, and because it is embedded with feelings and unique symbolic imagery that is meaningful to us as individuals.
+In some respects, as with free association, journaling can be important as a therapeutic tool because it may reflect freely expressed material, and embedded with feelings and unique symbolic imagery that is meaningful to us as individuals.

-Linea Johnson as a teen was diagnosed with bipolar disorder, and she writes the following in her memoir, "Feeling like I had no one to talk to or who could understand what I was going through, I wrote.
+Linea Johnson was diagnosed with bipolar disorder as a teen, and she writes the following in her memoir, "Feeling like I had no one to talk to or who could understand what I was going through, I wrote.
 I wrote in journals every day, trying to come to terms with my illness, trying to understand what was happening to me, and trying to find a way to release all of my thoughts."

 : (University of Rochester Medical Center.
 October 8, 2011)